paritytech/substrate-playground/docs/DEPLOYMENT.md

 # Make sure k8s 1,14 is used

-kubectl get ing playground-ingress --namespace=playground-staging
+kubectl get ing ingress --namespace=playground-staging

 Should have an address